elmonkey/Python_OpenCV/README.md

 # opencv4python
+1. Manipulation and processing tools for images, folders, and files.
-Implementations and examples of opencv methods in python
+2. Implementations and examples of opencv methods in python